-Digitization is reshaping the maritime industry including ports and will define how the industry evolves going forward.
-Technologies like Artificial Intelligence, the Cloud and 5G cellular networks are bedding in to the port sector.
-As technology becomes the backbone of the wider maritime landscape, sub-sectors such as port authorities, pilots, ship agents and others will need to revamp in order to maintain relevance.
-In this candid fireside chat, our maritime technology expert will outline the likely changes that the port sector will see and talk about what stakeholders must do to stay agile.
+Digitisation is reshaping the maritime industry including ports and will define how the industry evolves.
+Technologies such as Artificial Intelligence, the Cloud and 5G cellular networks are bedding-in to the port sector.
+As technology becomes the backbone of the wider maritime landscape, subsectors such as port authorities, pilots, and ship agents will need to revamp in order to maintain relevance.
+In this candid fireside chat, our maritime technology expert will outline the likely changes the port sector will see and talk about what stakeholders must do to stay agile.

-Ports' ability to grow and provide economic value for all their stakeholders is undermined by undetected corruption, which increases costs for port users who will look for alternatives elsewhere and causes long term reputational damage.
-The Maritime Anti Corruption Network, which is creating a new Global Port Integrity Index, will share practical advice to combat corruption and will highlight initiatives taken by organizations to detect, identify, reduce or even eradicate corrupt and/or fraudulent activities at ports.
+Ports' ability to grow and provide economic value for all their stakeholders is undermined by undetected corruption, which increases costs for port users who will look for alternatives elsewhere and causes long-term reputational damage.
+In this interactive discussion, Cecilia Müller Torbrand, executive director of the Maritime Anti Corruption Network (which is creating a new Global Port Integrity Index), will share practical advice to combat corruption and will highlight initiatives taken by organizations to detect, identify, reduce or even eradicate corrupt and/or fraudulent activities at ports

 Cecilia Müller Torbrand